-H. B. 203, enacted by the 61st Texas Legislature, Regular Session, 1969, codified as Article 6252-19a, Vernon's Texas Civil Statutes, authorized state agencies owning and operating motor vehicles to purchase insurance covering the liability of officers and employees arising out of the use and operation and maintenance of automobiles, trucks, tractors, and other power equipment owned by the agencies.
+WHEREAS, H. B. 203, enacted by the 61st Texas Legislature, Regular Session, 1969, codified as Article 6252-19a, Vernon's Texas Civil Statutes, authorized state agencies owning and operating motor vehicles to purchase insurance covering the liability of officers and employees arising out of the use and operation and maintenance of automobiles, trucks, tractors, and other power equipment owned by the agencies; and

-The Board of Regents, at its October 31, 1969, meeting, authorized System Administration to explore the possibilities of obtaining such insurance on a System-wide basis for the officers and employees of The University of Texas System, and to report to the Board at a subsequent meeting the estimated costs of such insurance coverage, the policy forms required, and recommendations pertaining to the purchase of such coverage.
+WHEREAS, The Board of Regents, at its October 31, 1969, meeting, authorized System Administration to explore the possibilities of obtaining such insurance on a System-wide basis for the officers and employees of The University of Texas System, and to report to the Board at a subsequent meeting the estimated costs of such insurance coverage, the policy forms required, and recommendations pertaining to the purchase of such coverage; and ering all officers and employees be purchased and that the following recommendations relating thereto be approved: